Chart Color Schemes

 Padstow Heights has a typical household mix, with a fairly typical median household size

-Family households constitute 73.7% of all households, including 38.2% couples with children, 25.3% couples without children, and 9.3% single parent families.
-Non-family households comprise the remaining 26.3%, with lone person households at 25.1% and group households making up 1.4%.
-The median household size is 2.7 people, which aligns with Greater Sydney's average.
+Family households account for 73.7% of all households, including 38.2% couples with children, 25.3% couples without children, and 9.3% single parent families.
+Non-family households comprise the remaining 26.3%, with lone person households at 25.1% and group households making up 1.4% of the total.
+The median household size is 2.7 people, which aligns with the Greater Sydney average.

 Frequently Asked Questions - Households